 3. Create a Bitmoji Classroom in Microsoft PowerPoint

-Follow the steps mentioned in the tutorial video below to create a bitmoji classroom and decorate it.
+Follow the steps mentioned in the tutorial video below to create a virtual classroom and decorate it.
 Choose the needed material from the resources below and then add the interactive elements that allow your students to click through to see assignments, documents, videos, and websites.

 To fight the spread of COVID-19 and maintain healthy social distancing, schools have temporarily closed and quickly transitioned from on-campus to online learning.
 In line with this, Unesco shared 8 useful live-video platforms for distance learning.